 One of the most important buildings in the Syrian capital is the Great Mosque of Damascus.

-Afterwards, the Roman temple was built in honor of Jupiter in the 2nd century AD – at the same grounds.
+There was the Aramaic temple at the same spot dedicated to their ancient supreme god.
+Afterwards, the Roman temple was built in honor of Jupiter in the 2nd century AD – on the same grounds.

-Imposing in its dimensions and open for tourist visits (women will get long abayas at the entrance), the Umayyad Mosque firstly appears before visitors with its vast courtyard where Roman columns can still be found.
-Most of its mosaics were created during the Byzantine era.
-They still represent the exceptional decorations of the building, blending in Islamic tradition of non presenting human faces in images.
+Imposing in dimensions and open for tourist visits (women will get long abayas at the entrance), the Umayyad Mosque first appears with its vast courtyard where Roman columns can still be found.
+(Here is a short history of Damascus Syria.)

-John the Baptist’s head
+John the Baptist’s Head

 Monument to Salahuddin

-At the very entrance to Damascus’ Old Souk there is a huge monument to greet you, depicting the great Muslim leader Salahuddin (or Saladin) al Ayyubi who became widely known during the Crusades.
+At the very entrance of Damascus’ Old Souk, there is a huge monument greeting you, depicting the great Muslim leader Salahuddin (or Saladin) al Ayyubi who became widely known during the Crusades.
 He died in this town at the end of the 12th century.

-His remains were preserved inside the Citadel walls earlier, and than moved to Madrasa Aziziye, build by Salahuddin’s son Ayyub sultan al Aziz.
-Salahuddin was the great sultan of Egypt and Syria who once also controlled Mecca and Medina.
+His remains were first preserved inside the Citadel walls and then moved to Madrasa Aziziye, built by Salahuddin’s son Ayyub Sultan al Aziz.

-Saint Paul’s baptism
+Saint Paul’s Baptism

-The full Homage to Syria SERIES.
+The full Homage to Syria SERIES